rethinkdb/rethinkdb-example-flask-backbone-todo/README.md

 *	`replace` vs `update`

-	Both `replace` and `update` operations can be used to modify a single row or multiple row.
-Their behavior is different though: `replace` will completely replace the existing rows
+	Both `replace` and `update` operations can be used to modify one or multiple rows.
+Their behavior is different:

+	*   `replace` will completely replace the existing rows with new values
+	*   `update` will merge existing rows with the new values

 # License #